Cambridgeshire and Peterborough

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary A patient experienced a severe lack of nursing care, poor communication leading to unmanaged diabetes, and was left without vital intravenous fluids despite renal failure, with no adequate hospital investigation following.
+Concerns summary (AI summary) A patient experienced a severe lack of nursing care, poor communication leading to unmanaged diabetes, and was left without vital intravenous fluids despite renal failure, with no adequate hospital investigation following.